Designers look to nature, landfills for new decor materials - NewsBreak

 She came up with the idea while working on a doctoral research project on materials and lighting at the Oslo School of Architecture and Design, and has now created a collection of sconces, lamps and even a chandelier named “Chlorophyta.”

-“From the beginning, we wanted to keep the integrity of the material, and display its unique properties,” Ankers says.
+“From the beginning, we wanted to keep the integrity of the material, and display its unique properties,” Anker says.

 She is one of many designers thinking beyond traditional materials, finding ways to meld design with sustainable sourcing and production methods.